ibz0q/better-moment-card/README.md

 ### Timezones

-By default, the plugin uses the browsers timezone.
+By default, the plugin uses the OS timezone.
 It does not use  Home Assistants time entity.
 A decision was made to not support this for several reasons i.e. performace issues, offline behavior and functionality issues.

 When you specify a timezone, it needs to be in the IANA format in tz database, you can find them here: https://nodatime.org/TimeZones